kis9a/vimsidian/README.md

 ## Features

-- Provide a completion function for note entry.
+- Insert mode completion of note names.
 - Find and move the link under the cursor.
 - Go to link before or afater current cursor.
 - Create a note with the name of the link under the cursor.